-ICRI has been requested by the Swedish Foreign Ministry to provide seminars and presentations to visiting groups of legislators from the United States and other countries.
-ICRI's leadership has given presentations to such groups as the leaders of the California State Assembly and Senate through a comparison of policy and legislation on early childhood education, teacher requirements, center and family daycare curricula, and new policies developed for special needs children.
+ICRI was requested by the Swedish Foreign Ministry to provide seminars and presentations to visiting groups of legislators from the United States and other countries.
+ICRI's leadership gave presentations to such groups as the leaders of the California State Assembly and Senate through a comparison of policy and legislation on early childhood education, teacher requirements, center and family daycare curricula, and new policies developed for special needs children.

-- 5,000 teachers have received training from ICRI Europe on global best practices in early childhood development.
+- 5,000 teachers have received training from ICRI on global best practices in early childhood development.

 - 300 youth have participated in youth activity programs designed to integrate immigrant and refugee children into Scandinavian society.